nishiuramakoto/macos-remap.py/README.md

 What is this?
 =============

-This is a tiny Python script for remapping scancodes of USB keyboard on MacOS >= 10.12(Sierra).
+This is a tiny Python script for remapping scancodes(UsageID) of USB keyboard on MacOS >= 10.12(Sierra).

 The hardcoded remapping is tailored for the Emacs users on Japanese MacBooks.
 The Japanese keyboard may be useful for non-Japanese programmers too because it has